 CEO statement on sustainability

-Statement of continued support for the UN Global Compact
+Contribution to the UN Sustainable Development Goals and support for the UN Global Compact

-|Christian Buhl, CEO|
+|Christian Buhl, CEO